KGBN

-KGBN (1190 kHz) is a Korean Christian brokered time AM radio station licensed to Anaheim, California.
-It serves Orange County and Greater Los Angeles.
-Rev. Young Sun Lee serves as the president of the Korean Gospel Broadcasting Network, which owns the station.
-KGBN is one of four radio stations in the Los Angeles area that broadcast entirely in Korean.
-The others are 1230 KYPA, 1540 KMPC and 1650 KFOX in Torrance, although they have mostly secular formats.
+KGBN (1190 AM) is a radio station licensed to Anaheim, California, United States, and serves Orange County and Greater Los Angeles.
+Owned by the Korean Gospel Broadcasting Network, which is controlled by president Rev. Young Sun Lee, it carries a Korean Christian brokered time format.
+KGBN is one of four radio stations in the Los Angeles area that broadcast entirely in Korean; the others are KYPA, KMPC and KFOX in Torrance, although they have mostly secular formats.

-KGBN broadcasts with 20,000 watts by day.
-To protect other stations from interference on AM 1190, power is reduced at night to 1,300 watts.
-It uses a directional antenna at all times.
-The transmitter is near the Orange Freeway (California State Route 57) in Brea, California.
+KGBN's transmitter is sited near the Orange Freeway (California State Route 57) in Brea, California.

 History

 KEZY

-The station signed on May 18, 1959 as KEZY, an easy listening station known as "K-Easy".
+The station signed on May 18, 1959, as KEZY, an easy listening station known as "K-Easy".
 However, during construction and prior to its on-air debut, it was legally known by the callsign KDOG.
 The first voice heard over the 1,000-watt signal was that of K-9 TV star Lassie.
 Lassie's owner, Rudd Weatherwax, was an investor in both the station and the Disneyland Hotel where its studios were located.
 In the late 1960s, KEZY became an Orange County Top 40 powerhouse featuring such disc jockeys as Mark Denis and Mike Wagner.
 Accompanying the format flip was a move off the Disneyland campus to a larger facility at 1190 East Ball Road in Anaheim, an address corresponding to the station's frequency.

 In the late 1970s, programmer Dave Foreman dropped top-40 in favor of an album-oriented rock format.
 The slogan was "The New 1190 KEZY, Anaheim's Kickass Rock 'N' Roll!", which contrasted with KEZY-FM's AC format.
 After a few years the station once again changed formats, first to news (as KNWZ), then to an adult rock format known simply as "12" ("KEZY Anaheim is 12.")
 This format was abandoned in the early 1980s and it become a highly successful Top 40/CHR format from 1980 to 1988.